dandavison/delta/README.md

                                      according to whether delta is in dark or light mode (as set by the user or inferred from BAT_THEME).
-To control the themes shown, use --dark or --light, or both, on the command line together with this option --no-gitconfig               Do not take any settings from git config.
+To control the themes shown, use --dark or --light, or both, on the command line together with this option --show-colors                Show available named colors.
+In addition to named colors, arbitrary colors can be specified using RGB hex codes.
+See COLORS section --parse-ansi                 Parse ANSI color escape sequences in input and display them as git style strings.
+                                     Example usage: git show --color=always | delta --parse-ansi This can be used to help identify input style strings to use with map-styles --no-gitconfig               Do not take any settings from git config.
 See GIT CONFIG section --raw                        Do not alter the input in any way.
 This is mainly intended for testing delta --color-only                 Do not alter the input structurally in any way, but color and highlight hunk lines